Living in Bangkok Book

 Let’s imagine you say, “Yes,” to a lucrative job offer abroad like what I did in October 2019.
 You start 2020 in another country in a city with close to eleven million people.
 Your mind is going in different directions, trying to digest everything, and dealing with the outside noise congestion.
 Excitement, anxiety, stimulation, and maybe a certain amount of culture shock is also flowing.
 The language barrier is one of the many hurdles.

 You’re living alone in Thailand.
-Work from home (WFH) has prevented you from forming in-person connections with co-workers and foreigners.
-It’s tough not to have a circle of friends and no support groups of expats who speak English and live nearby.
-There’s no one to vent about how you’re really feeling.
-Plus, you don’t know the ins and out of your role either.
+WFH has prevented you from establishing solid in-person connections with co-workers and foreigners.
+It’s tough not having a circle of friends and no support group of expats who speak English and live nearby to vent about how you’re really feeling.
+You don’t know the ins and out of your role either.

 Before your ninety-day evaluation at work, the company announces a round of layoffs.
 It’s also happening worldwide as new cases and deaths magnify due to COVID-19.
-People are filing for unemployment, flocking to new companies, or doing a side hustle.
+People are filing for unemployment, losing their business, flocking to new companies, or doing a side hustle.
 At your work, during an all-staff meeting via Zoom, a senior leader states that another layoff might occur in July 2020.

 Wait, there’s more.
 You must take a fifteen percent pay cut and a fifty percent reduction for your employee allowance, which covers healthcare expenses.
-To add salt to the wound, the salary raises every six months, and the year-end bonus is out of the equation this year.
-You’re sweating every day, not just from Thailand’s tropical weather, but from the heat of too many changes happening at once.
+To add salt to the wound, the salary raises every six months, along with the year-end bonus is out of the equation this year.
+You’re sweating every day, not just from Thailand’s year-round tropical weather, but from the heat of too many changes happening at once.

-The month’s progress and things aren’t panning out at work even though you want them to.
-The day before Thanksgiving, something happens that puts you in a tailspin, and you’re unemployed.
-One month later, your job offer with a new company falls in between the cracks a few days before Christmas.
-Meanwhile, the coronavirus in California is out of control.
+One month later, your job offer with a new company falls in between the cracks a few days before Santa Claus comes to town.
+Meanwhile, the coronavirus in the States, especially California, is out of control.
 Just when things seem to be going south, a gamechanger happens on Christmas Day that doesn’t result in returning home after a career disappointment.
 Sixty days later, the Christmas gift you wanted turns out to be another big life change.